adolfojmnz/littlelemon-API/README.md

 # Description

-The LittleLemon API is the final project for the [APIs Course](https://www.coursera.org/learn/apis) part of the [Meta BackEnd Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer) on [Coursera](https://www.coursera.org/).
+The LittleLemon API is the final assignment for the [APIs Course](https://www.coursera.org/learn/apis) part of the [Meta BackEnd Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer) on [Coursera](https://www.coursera.org/).

 The API entpoints for this project, provides functionality to create, edit and delete users, roles for each user, such as Customer, Delivery Crew or Manager, menu items, categories for menu-items,  shopping cart and orders.
 Every API endpoint have authorization and permissions constraints as well as throttling, pagination and filtering.